 The continuity (or survival) of the company is an important factor, especially in family businesses.
 Problems can arise when founders want to sell their business or if they die.

 In a sole proprietorship, ownership and management of the business are one and the same.
 If the entrepreneur dies, inheritance law provides that assets can be divided among multiple heirs.
-This situation can create a great deal of uncertainty for an heir who was already involved in the management of the business prior to the death of the entrepreneur-owner.
+This situation can create a great deal of uncertainty for an heir who was already involved in managing the business prior to the death of the entrepreneur-owner.

 In a company, ownership and management can be separated.
 The founder and their company are legally separate persons.
-As a result, the existence of the company is not in jeopardy if the founder dies.
-The shares that represent the company's assets simply change ownership.
+As a result, the company’s existence is not in jeopardy if the founder dies.
+The shares representing the company's assets simply change ownership.

 Service des droits économiques